-Physical disability in a child may result following an acute illness affecting the lower motor neuron, an example of which is Guillain-Barré syndrome (post-infectious or postinflammatory ascending polyradiculopathy).
+Physical disability in a child may result following an acute illness affecting the lower motor neuron, an example of which is Guillain-Barré syndrome (post-infectious or post-inflammatory ascending polyradiculopathy).
 Another example would be neuromuscular weakness resulting from a spinal lesion, which can present acutely following traumatic spinal injury or infectious transverse myelitis, or present subacutely following an expanding spinal tumour or metastasis.

-Most of the children with neuromuscular disorders present with inability to walk since birth or with progressive muscle weakness that results ultimately in inability to walk.
+Most of the children with neuromuscular disorders present as inability to walk since birth or with progressive muscle weakness that result ultimately in inability to walk.

+Spinal muscular atrophy (SMA).
 The first group includes the more severe forms of spinal muscular atrophy (SMA).
 In infants with type I SMA or Werdnig-Hoffman disease, the hypotonia is so marked that the infant will not be able to sit up at all before demise in infancy or early childhood.
 In children with the intermediate form of SMA, i.e. type II SMA, they are able to sit but not walk.
 Thus, they benefit immensely from the use of motorised wheelchair.
 With progression of the disease where there is shortened survival of the spinal motor neuron, the weakness results in gradual inability to sit.
 Respiratory support is then needed to prolong their lifespan.
-SMA is a disease showing autosomal recessive inheritance with an incidence of 1 per 6,000 - 8,000 live births19.
-The genes that are thought to be involved in SMA include the survival motor neuron (SMN) gene and the neuronal apoptosis inhibitory protein (NAIP) gene, both of which were mapped to chromosome 5q11.2-13.3.
-The NAIP gene is thought to play a role in modifying the disease severity20 and provides an explanation for the different clinical phenotypes.
+SMA is a disease showing autosomal recessive inheritance with an incidence of 1 per 6000 - 8000 live births19.
+SMA is due to mutations of the survival motor neuron (SMN) gene.
+Humans have two nearly identical copies of SMN gene, i.e. SMN1 and SMN2.
+Deletion or mutation of the SMN1 gene combined with the inability of the SMN2 gene to compensate for the loss of function of the SMN1 gene results in SMA.
+The copy number of the SMN2 modulates the severity of the SMA; the more SMN2 copies, the less severe is the clinical phenotype20.
+Recent treatment strategies have thus focused predominantly on the means to increase the full-length SMN2 transcript and functional SMN.